ArtanisCV/StructuredForests/README.md

 * Actual Usage:
-    * I recommend you to try the provided model for prediction.
-If you want to train the model by yourself, keep reading.
+    * You can use the provided model for prediction.
+If you want to train the model by yourself, remove the provided model and keep reading.
     * Download the BSDS500 dataset from http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/,
       and uncompress it.
 As a result, a directory named "BSR" is obtained, containing BSDS500, bench, and documentation.
     * Modify the bottom two lines in "StructuredForests.py" to: